cs3org/OCM-API/IETF-OCM-MLS.md

 hold key material.
 Implementations SHOULD move toward native client deployments over time.

+**Virtual Clients.** All Emulator Clients of a Virtual Client hold the secret state needed to act as that Virtual Client.
+Compromise of one device therefore compromises the Virtual Client, and the devices must fully trust one another.
+Implementations MUST follow the onboarding, removal, state-transfer, key-deletion, nonce-protection, and ratchet coordination requirements and security considerations of [ietf-mls-virtual-clients].

 **FK rotation vs key-reuse.** FK rotation provides cryptographic access revocation on member removal, independent of trust assumptions, and SHOULD also be performed periodically or when key compromise is